Find a CBT Therapist

 Graduate Student Research Grant

-Applications are due Friday, March 1, 2024, at 11:59 PM (PST).
-Applications should include materials listed in the GSRG Applications Guidelines and one letter of support from a faculty advisor using the Faculty LOS template.
+Applications are due Tuesday, March 3, 2026 at 11:59 PM (Eastern US time zone).
+Applications should include all of the materials listed in GSRG Application Guidelines and one letter of support from a faculty advisor using the Faculty LOS template.

-Please email the application, excluding the advisor letter, in a single pdf to the chair of the Research Facilitation Committee, Ryan Jacoby, Ph.D., at [email protected].
+Please email the application, excluding the advisor letter, in a single PDF to the chair of the Research Facilitation Committee, Joseph Carpenter, Ph.D., at [email protected].
 Include “Graduate Student Research Grant” in your subject heading.
-Be sure to include the GSRG submission checklist as part of your application.
+Please include the GSRG submission checklist as part of your application.

 Please ask your faculty advisor to e-mail a letter of support separately.